abo3skr2019/DistSystem-Assignment2/Assignment1.md

 ### ChatGPT Answer

-Keywords: Network , AWS , Azure , Subscription Model , Risks , Cyber Attacks
+Keywords: Network , AWS ,  , Subscription Model , Risks

 Prompt : " write a meaningful sentences that link the two keywords cloud and datacenter. the sentence must contain the words cloud, datacenter, and **Keyword** "